Root Canal Treatment Stoney Creek

 It’s important to look after your teeth while recovering from treatment.
 Try not to bite on hard foods until your treatment is complete.
 After the final treatment, you shouldn’t experience pain in the restored tooth, but it may feel sensitive for a few days.
 You can take over-the-counter painkillers to relieve discomfort.

 Root canal treatment has a high success rate.
-The restored tooth can last for many years as long as you go for regular dental exams, cleaning and practice good oral care.
+The restored tooth can last for many years as long as you go for regular dental exams, cleaning, and practicing good oral care.

 What to Expect After Treatment

 Once you’re given anaesthesia, the procedure goes quickly.
 After the root canal is completed, a temporary filling is placed over the opening in your tooth until it’s had time to heal.
 Shortly after, you’ll come back to have a permanent filling or crown over it.

 Once your root canal is completed, and the new filling or crown is placed, following up with proper dental care will ensure your dental health.
 Regular dental cleanings and checkups, and seeing your dentist immediately with any tooth changes or trauma, will help prevent another root canal.